 The National Parks and Wildlife Act 1974 (NP&W Act) provides the primary basis for the legal protection and management of Aboriginal heritage evidence within NSW.
 The Act provides various controls for the protection, management and destruction of Aboriginal objects.
-Under the Part 3A Major Project amendments to the Environmental Planning and Assessment Act 1979 (EP&A Act), subsequent to approval being granted, Section 90 Consent under the NP&W Act may not be required to impact Aboriginal objects.
-In lieu however, a Part 3A application involving a Statement of Commitments outlining proposed heritage management and mitigation measures must be approved.
+Under the Part 3A Major Project amendments to the Environmental Planning and Assessment Act 1979 (EP&A Act), subsequent to approval being granted, Section 90 Consent under the NP&W Act is not required to impact Aboriginal objects.
+In lieu however, the Part 3A project approval conditions, including the Statement of Commitments outlining proposed heritage management and mitigation measures, must be adhered to.

 While the primary legislation offering protection to Aboriginal heritage in NSW is enacted by the state, several Acts administered by the Commonwealth may also be relevant.
 The Aboriginal and Torres Strait Islander Heritage Protection Act 1984 provides for the protection of areas and objects which are of significance to Aboriginal people in accordance with Aboriginal tradition.
 The amended Environment Protection and Biodiversity Conservation Act 1999 and the Australian Heritage Council Act 2003 include a National Heritage List of places of national heritage significance, a Commonwealth Heritage List of heritage places owned or managed by the Commonwealth and continued management of the Register of the National Estate.
 In addition to these Commonwealth acts, local planning instruments also contain provisions relating to indigenous heritage and development.
-At present, no Aboriginal sites identified within the study area are listed on these registers or plans.
+At present, no Aboriginal sites identified within the project area are listed on these registers or plans.